nye-duo/Duo-DSpace/docs/system/UPGRADE300to310.md

 * A metadata cleanup script has been added, to clear HTML tags from the item metadata
 * The restrictions applied to items coming from StudentWeb have been extended
 * A notification email is now sent when a failed or restricted item is archived from StudentWeb
-* The Install Consumer has been generalised as an event consumer, and now also applies policies when item metadata is edited (e.g. by an admin), or when the item is Reinstated from Withdrawn status.
+* The Install Consumer has been generalised as an event consumer, and now also applies policies when the item is Reinstated from Withdrawn status.
 * A new curation task has been added which can add required state metadata for operation with 3.1.0 event handlers

+In addition, this version contains a disabled feature to allow policies to be applied when the metadata is edited.
+This feature requires minor code changes to enable.

 ## How to update